Skip to main content

 Evaluating Clinical Evidence on TRT and Cardiovascular Events

-The clinical debate surrounding therapy and cardiovascular risk has been fueled by studies with conflicting results.
+The clinical debate surrounding testosterone replacement therapy and cardiovascular risk has been fueled by studies with conflicting results.
 Early observational studies and a few randomized controlled trials (RCTs) raised concerns about a potential increase in adverse cardiovascular events with TRT.
-However, many of these studies had significant limitations, including heterogeneous patient populations, inadequate diagnosis of hypogonadism, and use of inappropriate testosterone formulations or dosages.
-More recent, large-scale meta-analyses of RCTs have provided a clearer picture.

-These analyses, which pool data from multiple high-quality studies, have generally not found a statistically significant increase in the risk of major adverse (MACE), myocardial infarction, or stroke in men with properly diagnosed hypogonadism who are receiving appropriately monitored TRT.
+These analyses, which pool data from multiple high-quality studies, have generally not found a statistically significant increase in the risk of major adverse cardiovascular events (MACE), myocardial infarction, or stroke in men with properly diagnosed hypogonadism who are receiving appropriately monitored TRT.
 The table below summarizes the findings of several recent meta-analyses.

 Meta-Analysis (Year) Number of Patients Primary Finding on Cardiovascular Risk Key Consideration